SonQBChau/dev-tool-tutorials/README.md

 # CSE 1030 Tutorials
-Instruction to install and setup some development tools for CSE 1030
+Step by step guide to install and setup some development tools for CSE 1030

 # For Windows
 [PuTTY](https://github.com/misc-sonchau/dev-tool-tutorials/tree/main/puTTY)